Zinaida Reich

 Zinaida Nikolayevna Reich (the last name also spelled Raikh or Raih; Зинаида Николаевна Райх; – 15 July 1939) was a Russian actress and one of the main stars of the Meyerhold Theatre until it was closed under Joseph Stalin.

 Reich married poet Sergey Yesenin and had two children with him.
-After their divorce, she married the theater director Vsevolod Meyerhold.
+After their divorce, she married the theatre director Vsevolod Meyerhold.
 In 1939 Meyerhold was arrested by the NKVD, and she was brutally stabbed in her apartment by NKVD agents who staged a robbery.

 Family and early years

 Zinaida Nikolayevna Reich was born in the village of Blizhniye Melnitsy near Odessa.

 Her mother was Anna Ivanovna Viktorova, a Russian noblewoman and niece of a notable Russian linguist and archaeologist, Alexey Viktorov.
 Her father was of German descent, August Reich, who worked as a sailor and a railroad engineer.
 In order to marry Anna, August Reich (originally a Roman Catholic) accepted Orthodox Christianity and was baptised as Nikolay Andreyevich Reich.

 August Reich was an early social democrat and had been twice politically exiled to the North of Russia prior to meeting Anna.
 As he continued his activity, during the Russian Revolution of 1905, the family was exiled from Odessa to Bendery.

 Zinaida Reich studied in a gymnasium in Bendery but was expelled for her political activities before completing the eighth (last) grade.
 She enrolled in the Kiev Higher Education Courses for Women, and in 1913 she became a member of the Socialist-Revolutionary Party.

 She worked as a technical editor for Delo Naroda (People's Cause), a newspaper of the Socialist-Revolutionary Party.
 There she met the poet Sergey Yesenin, who at that time was influenced by the Party.
 Yesenin settled in Saint Petersburg in March 1917.